 With that said, let’s go over a quick comparison of each and see how they rank against one another.

 To start, when it comes to the question of durability, the radiant cut takes the cake.
 This is because the princess cut has sharper corners that make it more prone to chipping.

 Next, if you’re wondering what the more affordable option is, the princess cut is the way to go.
 This is because the cutting process for a princess cut diamond utilizes most of the original diamond, requiring less removal.
 This can make the princess cut 10%-20% cheaper on average.

 3. Which has the most brilliance?

 And lastly, when it comes to its brilliance, the radiant cut is the winner again.
 This is because it features more facets than the princess cut.
-This makes its flair more widespread and active, while the princess cut is more modest and petite.
+This makes its flair more widespread and active, while the princess cut are clean and symmetrical.

 In conclusion, both the radiant cut and the princess cut offer beauty and elegance beyond words.
 And while neither square diamond ring is better than the other, the radiant cut does offer the most durability with a larger appearance and the highest level of brilliance, making it seem like the better choice.
+If your goal is presence on the finger, a princess cut may be your choice.
+The extended corners and additional metal needed to protect them results in a larger presence.
 Overall, no matter what you choose, both cuts are elegant and refined beyond words and are something that any bride would be happy to receive.